carbon-language/carbon-lang/llvm/docs/TableGen/ProgRef.rst

    MultiClassID: `TokIdentifier`

 As with regular classes, the multiclass has a name and can accept template arguments.
+A multiclass can inherit from other multiclasses, which causes the other multiclasses to be expanded and contribute to the record definitions in the inheriting multiclass.
 The body of the multiclass contains a series of statements that define records, using :token:`Def` and :token:`Defm`.
 In addition, :token:`Defvar`, :token:`Foreach`, and :token:`Let` statements can be used to factor out even more common elements.
+The :token:`If` statement can also be used.

 Also as with regular classes, the multiclass has the implicit template argument ``NAME`` (see NAME_).
 When a named (non-anonymous) record is